Medically Reviewed by Dany Paul Baby, MD on March 04, 2022

 How to Get a Diagnosis

 There are no lab tests for ADHD.
-Instead, your child's doctor will ask her questions, listen to your description of behavior problems, and look at her teacher's comments.
+Instead, your child's doctor will ask them questions, listen to your description of behavior problems, and look at their teacher's comments.
 To get a diagnosis, your child must show some combo of symptoms for 6 months, like not paying attention, hyperactivity, and impulsive behavior.
-They must have appeared no later than age 12.
+Some symptoms can be transient so for diagnosis, they have to be persistent and negatively affecting the child.The symptoms must have appeared no later than age 12.

 Types of ADHD

-The combined type is the most common, and your child has it if she doesn't pay attention or is hyperactive and impulsive.
-In the predominantlyhyperactive/impulsive type, she's fidgety and can't control her impulses.
-If she has the predominantlyinattentive type, she finds it hard to focus but isn't overly active and usually doesn't disrupt the classroom.
+The combined type is the most common, and your child has it if they don't pay attention or are hyperactive and impulsive.
+In the predominantly hyperactive/impulsive type, they are fidgety and can't control their impulses.
+If they have the predominantly inattentive type, they find it hard to focus but isn't overly active and usually doesn't disrupt the classroom.